 The Deferred Compensation Plan provides that participants may defer up to 50% of their base salary and up to 85% of their annual bonus with respect to any given plan year, subject to a \$2,000 per plan year minimum.
 The Company may make discretionary contributions to participant accounts.
 The Company currently plans to credit accounts of participants of long service to the Company with certain discretionary amounts ("Pension Plan Benefit Restoration Contributions") in lieu of benefits that previously accrued under the Company's Retirement Income Plan up to a maximum of \$245,000.
 The Company intends to make Pension Plan Benefit Restoration Contributions under the Deferred Compensation Plan for five years.
 The first contribution was made in January 2007 for those participants who were employed for all of the 2006 plan year.
 Only employees with five full years of vested service on June 30, 2005 qualify for Pension Plan Benefit Restoration Contributions.
-Under the Deferred Compensation Plan, salary and bonus deferrals and Pension Plan Benefit Restoration Contributions are fully vested.
+Under the Deferred Compensation Plan Benefit Restoration Contributions are fully vested.
 Any discretionary contributions are subject to vesting in accordance with the matching contribution vesting schedule set forth in the Rollins 401(k) Plan in which a participant participates.
 The Company made its last contributions associated with this plan during the first quarter of 2011.

 Accounts will be credited with hypothetical earnings, and/or debited with hypothetical losses, based on the performance of certain "Measurement Funds."
 Account values are calculated as if the funds from deferrals and Company credits had been converted into shares or other ownership units of selected Measurement Funds by purchasing (or selling, where relevant) such shares or units at the current purchase price of the relevant Measurement Fund at the time of the participant's selection.
 Deferred Compensation Plan benefits are unsecured general obligations of the Company to the participants, and these obligations rank in parity with the Company's other unsecured and unsubordinated indebtedness.
 The Company has established a "rabbi trust," which it uses to voluntarily set aside amounts to indirectly fund any obligations under the Deferred Compensation Plan.
-To the extent that the Company's obligations under the Deferred Compensation Plan.
+To the extent that the Company's obligations under the Deferred Compensation Plan exceed assets available under the trust, the Company would be required to seek additional funding sources to fund its liability under the Deferred Compensation Plan.